Elliptic dimers on minimal graphs and genus 1 Harnack curves: Invariance under elementary transformations

 This implies that~$s=s(\ws)$ is constant on these four vertices. \end{proof}

-The bottom line of this discussion is the following: for the study of the invariance of Fock's elliptic weights, as well as Kenyon's critical weights, under spider moves (say, with black boundary vertices), it can be assumed that the Kasteleyn coefficients are of the form~$\K^{(t)}_{\ws,\bs}=F_t(\beta,\alpha)=-F_t(\alpha,\beta)$, with~$t=t(\ws)$ constant on the four white vertices appearing in any such spider move.
-Obviously, the study of invariance under spider moves with white boundary vertices can be performed in the same way by exchanging the roles of the colors and making all black vertices trivalent.
+The bottom line of this discussion is the following: for the study of the invariance under spider moves (say, with black boundary vertices) of {a wide family of weights which includes} Fock's elliptic weights as well as Kenyon's critical weights, it can be assumed that the Kasteleyn coefficients are of the form~$\K^{(t)}_{\ws,\bs} ={H_t(\beta,\alpha)}$, {for some function~$H_t$ of the train-track angles satisfying $H_t(\beta,\alpha)=-H_t(\alpha,\beta)$, and} with~$t=t(\ws)$ constant on the four white vertices appearing in any such spider move.
+Obviously, the study of invariance {of the partition function} under spider moves with white boundary vertices can be performed in the same way by exchanging the roles of the colors and making all black vertices trivalent. {However, it does not make sense to speak about invariance of the kernel of~$\Ks^{(t)}\colon\CC^\Bs\to\CC^\Ws$ under such spider moves, as the set of black vertices is not preserved.}

 We are now ready to state and prove the main result of this section.